 - Be clear about goals, accountabilities, and purpose.

-B Quadrant: Needs order, structure, safety, rules, details, well-articulated plans, consistency
+Needs order, structure, safety, rules, details, well-articulated plans, and consistency.

 Ideas for unleashing inner motivation in the B quadrant:

-- Ask for input on how to implement and execute on critical strategies in the midst of chaos or tight deadlines.
+- Ask for input on how to implement and execute on critical strategies amid chaos or tight deadlines.

 - Focus on the ethics, risk management and quality impact of decisions.